phacks/phacks.dev/content/posts/2019-10-15-a-list-of-meetup-com-alternatives.md

   * Up to 2000 Attendees: $100/month or $1000/year
   * Up to 3000 Attendees: $150/month or $1500/year
   * Up to 4000 Attendees: $200/month or $2000/year
-  * More than 4,000 attendees?
-Contact us for details.
+  * More than 4,000 attendees: you would have to contact them
 * Features:
   * ✅RSVP
   * ✅Event pages